chk-AI/Review-app/README.md

 # Literature Review Assistant

 # Overview
-The Literature Review Assistant is a Streamlit application designed to streamline systematic and scoping literature reviews.
-It automates several time-consuming aspects of the review process, from searching PubMed to analyzing and synthesizing findings.
+The Literature Review Assistant is a Streamlit application designed to assist users in conducting systematic and scoping literature reviews.
+It semi-automates several time-consuming aspects of the review process, from searching PubMed to analyzing and synthesizing findings.

 # Access the Application
 The Literature Review Assistant is available online at: